dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/Worker.ts' line:18 %}

 In general, the use of private state is discouraged.
-Dojo 2 encourages the use of a form of the [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, where the properties passed to the component by its parent control the behavior of the component.
+Dojo encourages the use of a form of the [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) pattern, where the properties passed to the component by its parent control the behavior of the component.
 This pattern helps make components more modular and reusable since the parent component is in complete control of the child component's behavior and does not need to make any assumptions about its internal state.
-For widgets that have state, the use of a field to store this kind of data is standard practice in Dojo 2.
+For widgets that have state, the use of a field to store this kind of data is standard practice in Dojo.
 Properties are used to allow other components to view and modify a widget's published state, and private fields are used to enable widgets to encapsulate state information that should not be exposed publicly.

 {% instruction 'Use that field\'s value to determine which side to show.' %}